 Sometimes physical exertion can help clear your head of anger, or at least get you to a state where one of the strategies listed above seems managable.
 You can try engaging in somewhat strenuous physical activity, such as running, using a rowing machine, or even taking a brisk walk, to move through any feelings of rage.
 While you're up and moving, use the time to think through some questions, including: Why am I so angry about this?
 Am I angry with myself, another person, or a situation?
 Could my anger be related to stress?
 If I am angry at a person, can I try to see the situation from their perspective?
 Let your mind wander through your feelings until you are able to harness your anger and express those feelings appropriately.

 It's important to prevent your anger from getting out of control.
 For example, if a hectic schedule and numerous demands from family, friends, and/or your professional life cause you to get angry, make sure to find time for relaxing and focusing on yourself.
 Sometimes you can change your expectations of situations and people in your life to help "redefine" your anger.
 Learning to manage anger can be challenging and is certainly a worthy reason to seek the assistance of a professional, like a therapist or counselor.
-If you're a student at Columbia, you can speak with someone at Counseling and Psychological Services; call x4-2878 for an appointment.

 To help you in those cases where the anger isn't avoidable, you can focus on reacting less impulsively.
 Anger often leads people to react impulsively in ways that they end up regretting later.
 It's helpful to stop and remind yourself that getting angry won't fix whatever it is that made you angry and it won't make you feel better; in fact, it will make you feel worse.
 Stopping for a moment by counting to ten or taking yourself out of the situation even temporarily can be a big help in calming down.
 For example, when you feel like destroying something, count to ten and take a moment to realize that breaking that dish, or banging a hole in the wall, isn't going to leave you any closer to solving whatever made you angry.
 In fact, it'll leave you with a broken dish to clean up or a wall to repair.